 Stimuli were based closely on a previous experiment (Nardini et al., 2010).
 Each stimulus was composed of two planes with a certain slant.
-Each plane was projected as if seen through a $18.5 \times 25$ -cm aperture in a grey screen at the same distance as the monitor screen; thus the planes were projected as if they were behind the monitor.
+Each plane was projected as if seen through a $18.5 \times 25$ -cm aperture in a gray screen at the same distance as the monitor screen; thus, the planes were projected as if they were behind the monitor.
 The edges of the planes could not be seen.
-Observers' eyes, and the horizontal axis about which planes rotated, were aligned with the vertical centre of the monitor.
-The distances in depth of the planes were each 15 to 35 cm from the screen - in other words, the planes appeared as though deeper inside the screen.
-Disparity and/or texture cues signalled slants about the horizontal axis, away from the observer.
+Observers' eyes and the horizontal axis about which planes rotated were aligned with the vertical center of the monitor.
+The distances in depth of the planes were each 15 to 35 cm from the screen; in other words, the planes appeared as though deeper inside the screen.
+Disparity and/or texture cues signaled slants about the horizontal axis, away from the observer.
 The binocular cue to slant came from the gradient of interocular disparities.
-Because slants were about the horizontal axis, horizontal and vertical size ratios were not useful; and as stimuli were projected on a flat screen at a fixed distance, vergence and accommodation did not usefully covary with slant.
+Because slants were about the horizontal axis, horizontal and vertical size ratios were not useful, and, as stimuli were projected on a flat screen at a fixed distance, vergence and accommodation did not usefully covary with slant.
 Because the previous project had already roughly matched these two stimulus types in precision (Nardini et al., 2010), there was no need for further piloting to match them.

-Trial Types.
-Three trial types were designed to help measure cue combination.
-The first were trials in which both the left and right side had a disparity cue (D/D trials).
-The second type were trials in which both the left and right side had a texture cue (T/T trials).
+Trial types: Three trial types were designed to help measure cue combination.
+The first included trials in which both the left and right side had a disparity cue (D/D trials).
+The second type included trials in which both the left and right side had a texture cue (T/T trials).
 The third trial type included both the left and right disparity and texture cue (DT/DT trials).
 The final trial type was designed to measure relative bias (T/D trials).
 In these trials, the left side had a texture cue and the right side had a disparity cue.
-This choice to use T/D trials, rather than a mix of T/D and D/T, was necessary so that the monocular information was always fed to the right eye.
-This dampens any additional variability in responses that could arise from participants with different levels of monocular acuity in the two eyes.
+This choice was necessary so that the monocular information was always fed to the right eye, which dampens any additional variability in responses that could arise from participants with different levels of monocular acuity in the two eyes.

-Using a finite, pre-selected subset of all the possible stimuli is important for Quest+ to work properly.
-For every trial, one side (the standard) cued a slant of 45 degrees.
-The other side (the comparison) could vary from 20 to 70 degrees in increments of 1 degree.
-This results in a table of 408 possible stimuli (4 types x 51 of the non-45 comparison slants x 2 sides that the non-45 comparison slant could be on).
+Using a finite, preselected subset of all the possible stimuli is important for Quest+ to work properly.
+For every trial, one side (the standard) cued a slant of 45°.
+The other side (the comparison) could vary from 20° to 70° in increments of 1°.
+This results in a table of 408 possible stimuli (4 types $\times$ 51 of the non-45 comparison slants $\times$ 2 sides that the non-45 comparison slant could be on).